There’s a question that comes up a lot when working with clients who are struggling to build their businesses:

 What causes entrepreneurs to fail?

-It’s a question that comes up a lot when working with clients who are struggling to build their businesses.
-Even new business owners who are doing well often feel that they are close to the edge of insolvency and are frustrated by how quickly (or rather, how slowly) their businesses are growing.
+Even new business owners who are doing well often feel that they are close to the edge of insolvency.
+They get frustrated by how quickly (or rather, how slowly) their businesses are growing.
 Obviously, starting and growing a new enterprise is challenging, or everyone would be doing it.
 By where does that challenge come from?

 Aside from the many logistical obstacles (capital, training, economic viability, etc.), one of the main struggles is psychological.
 This is an area that most new entrepreneurs don’t prepare for, and subsequently, it becomes one of the main reasons that they fail.
 Being an entrepreneur requires a different psychological skill set than most other career paths.
-One of the key concepts that is critical for successful entrepreneurs to understand is:
+There is a key concept that is critical for successful entrepreneurs to understand.

-The linear path (the straight line from the bottom left to the top right) defines what we normally expect: one unit of effort equals one unit of return.
+The linear path (the straight line from the bottom left to the top right) defines what we normally expect.
+One unit of effort equals one unit of return.
 For anyone who has worked a job for an hourly wage, this makes sense: “I get paid x dollars for every hour I work”.
-The line that starts under that linear trajectory but eventually curves above it is the path that most entrepreneurial ventures follow: in the beginning of a new business the input outweighs the return, but eventually the growth of the business means that less effort and time are needed for increasingly large returns.
+The line that starts under that linear trajectory but eventually curves above it is the path that most entrepreneurial ventures follow.
+In the beginning of a new business the input outweighs the return.
+But eventually the growth of the business translates into less effort and time needed for increasingly large returns.

-The pivot point is the critical point – it’s where the enterprise goes from being a time and energy “drain” to a leveraged organization.
+The pivot point is the critical point.
+This is where the enterprise goes from being a time and energy “drain” to a leveraged organization.
 It’s where entrepreneurs are able to find the “entrepreneurial payoff” in which they are compensated well above what the linear path would have dictated.
 This also makes up for the beginning when they were losing out on return by choosing the entrepreneurial path.

 If you can’t define the exact path of the non-linear growth, what’s the value of looking at this chart?
 It’s main benefit is psychological.
 The more awareness you can bring to the psychological pitfalls of entrepreneurship, the more you can prepare ourselves for them.
 As more people are beginning their own entrepreneurial ventures, it becomes critical to understand that building a business doesn’t work like other “jobs”.
 This can be incredibly valuable for small service-oriented “solopreneurs” who are making a go of it on their own.

 Building your own business can have huge rewards, both financially and emotionally.
-But there is an investment to be made up front.
+But you need to make the investment up front.
 The more aware you are of the mental challenges of entrepreneurship, the more you’ll be able to prepare for them, and the more likely you are to succeed!